Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 This might be an interesting way of framing political disengagement, too.
 I'm not talking about apathy or listlessness here.
 Disengagement, in this set, can be passionate.
-It's even romanticised -- a self-styled "radical" posture that is so intense, so virulent, that no adversary can measure up to it.
+It can even be romanticised -- a self-styled "radical" posture that is so intense, so virulent, that no adversary can measure up to it.
 Everything is equally unacceptable.
 A sort of polarization takes place, but one that seems less and less like an actual struggle, and certainly has less and less of an